microsoft/coyote/docs/ref/Microsoft.Coyote.Actors/IActorRuntimeLog.md

 Interface that allows an external module to track what is happening in the [`IActorRuntime`](./IActorRuntime.md).

-Interface that allows an external module to track what is happening in the [`IActorRuntime`](./IActorRuntime.md).

 ```csharp
 public interface IActorRuntimeLog : IRuntimeLog
 ```